mitranim/gtg/readme.md

 ## Overview

 "Go task group" or "Go task graph".
-Utility for running tasks (each a superset of `context.Context`) in a single group with coordination and deduplication.
+Runs a set of functions as a graph with coordination and deduplication.

 Good for CLI task orchestration, serving as a Go-based alternative to Make (see [#comparison](#comparison-with-make)) and a simple, flexible replacement for [Mage](https://github.com/magefile/mage) (see [#comparison](#comparison-with-mage)).
 May be useful for non-CLI applications.